You only get one chance to make good first impressions with prospective purchasers.

 Home staging: Having a property that offers the appearance of being professionally ‘dressed’ certainly makes the job of selling much easier.

 An experiment by AXA has found that minor errors when showing your property can lead to big losses.
 This can be something as simple as having your bathroom blind up or down or having the ironing board out.
+Head over to our moving home section for some advice on decluttering to help sell your home.

 These small errors added up to a 20% lower perceived value when AXA showed a test property to prospective buyers.